 Type the RainMachine static IP address that you setup on step 1) and use RainMachine port 8080.
 Note: For other RainMachine ports click here.

 If asked, name the port trigger anything that makes sense to you.
-If it's for an FTP program, call it FTP.
 Call it RainMachine if you need the port open for your RainMachine.

 Enable the port forwarding rule with an Enable or On option.